-V. CUI TURAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? \boxtimes

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? \boxtimes c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? \boxtimes d) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes a-c.
+V. CUL TURAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? $\boxtimes$ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? $\boxtimes$ c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? $\boxtimes$ d) Disturb any human remains, including those interred outside of dedicated cemeteries? $\boxtimes$ a-c.
 According to the Napa County Environmental Resource Maps (based on the following layers - Historical sites points & lines, Archaeology surveys, sites, sensitive areas, and flags) no historic sites have been identified on the property.
-Invitation for tribal consultation was completed pursuant to AB 52 and one response was received from the Yocha Dehe Wintun Nation dated September 27, 2016 declining any comment on the proposed project.
+Invitation for tribal consultation was completed pursuant to AB 52 and no consultation requests were received.
 However, if resources are found during any earth disturbing activities associated with the project, construction of the project is required to cease, and a qualified archaeologist would be retained to investigate the site in accordance with the following standard condition of approval:

-"In the event that archeological artifacts or human remains are discovered during construction, work shall cease in a 50-foot radius surrounding the area of discovery.
+"In the event that archeological artifacts or human remains are discovered during construction, work shall cease in a 100-foot radius surrounding the area of discovery.
 The permittee shall contact the PBES Department for further guidance, which will likely include the requirement for the permittee to hire a qualified professional to analyze the artifacts encountered and to determine if additional measures are required.